 - Consider different funding options to ease pressure

-If after reading the above, you feel concerned please reach out to get support, it might save your business and it will definitely help with your stress.
+If after reading the above, you feel concerned please reach out.
+Get support, it might save your business and it will definitely help with your stress.